ericthewry/ericthewry.github.io/my-site/careerex.md

   p.src = <insert your code here>;
 ```

 before you forward the packet on.
-This changes the Sender (i.e. the
+This changes the `Sender` (i.e. the
 `src`) of the packet.
 You will need to change some commands besides
 `evilDoEveryStep` for this to work.

-Once you've implemented spoofing, try and defend against it!
+Once you've implemented spoofing, try to defend against it!
 What
 strategies might you employ?
-This is hard, ask for help if you get to
+This is hard, once you've thought about it for a
-this point!
+few minutes, please ask for help!

 _Option 2.
-Pretend to be a failed router_
+Pretend to be a failed `Router`_

 As you learned in task 1, failed routers do not forward packets
 through the network.
 They are black holes that receive everything and
 send nothing.
 This makes it difficult for other routers to send
 packets across the network!
+If you are `evil`, just pretending to fail can be an
+effective strategy.

 How might you defend against this attack?
 Think about choosing
 alternate routes through the network.